You are here

 The West Education Network (TWEN)

 The West Education Network (TWEN) is an online extension of the law school classroom.
 Using TWEN, students can access course materials, participate in class discussions, and exchange e-mail messages with instructors and classmates while at school or at home.
 To participate in TWEN students need a Westlaw password, which can be obtained from the Library.
-Students may access the TWEN homepage through the Law School website, on the Current Students page under Syllabi & Assignments.
+After you register your Westlaw password, you may access TWEN here.
 Students may find a syllabus and/or first assignment in various places.
 First assignments are posted on the bulletin board in the student lounge.
 Syllabi are generally available directly from the professors’ assistants.
 In addition, students may find first assignments and syllabi on TWEN.
 If you do not find anything on TWEN or the bulletin board, it is probably because the professor has not posted anything.

 How to Add a TWEN Course